thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

   5. Create new Search Index  - use the documentation in ..\TempTracker_IoTBluemixMFPSample-master\tempTrackCloudantConfiguration or (http://bit.ly/1TnfJFv)

 ***
-#### 4.1.4 Connect the sensor and check the data with your Bluemix application
+#### 4.1.4 Connect the sensor to the IoT Cloud and check the data with your Bluemix application

   1. Get the Sensor and connect to IoT Cloud (https://developer.ibm.com/recipes/tutorials/connect-a-cc2650-sensortag-to-the-iot-foundations-quickstart/)
   2. Configure the IoT-Node in Node-RED using the given DeviceID